NCERT Class 12 Biology Chapter 7 Notes Evolution - Download PDF

 According to Darwin, all the living cells produce minute particles or pangenesis, which pass into germ cells for transmission to the offspring.

-Only those variations are transferred to the offspring which originate in germ cells or in the cells which form germ cells.
+Only those variations are transferred to the offspring that originate in germ cells or in the cells that form germ cells.

 Struggle for Existence